objcio/articles/2014-08-02-behavior-driven-development.md

 ## What should I test?

-The answer to this profound question is strikingly simple, however it does require a shift in how you percevie your test suite.
+The answer to this profound question is strikingly simple, however it does require a shift in how you preceive your test suite.
 As the first word in BDD suggests you should no longer focus on *tests*, you should focus on *behaviors*.
 This seemingly meaningless change provides an exact answer to our question: you should test behaviors.

 But what is a behavior?
 Well, to answer this question we have to get a little bit more technical.

 Let's consider an object that is a part of an app you wrote.
-It has an inferface which defines its methods and dependencies.
+It has an interface which defines its methods and dependencies.
 These methods, these dependencies declare *contract* of your object.
 They define how it should interact with the rest of your application and what capabilities and functionalities it has.
 They define its *behavior*.

 And that is what you should be aiming at: testing how your object behaves, leaving other details apart.